SMITH/STEWART

 Research interests:

-Sculpture, Installation, Video, Sound, Performance, Sex, gender, intimacy and power relations, Body, Language, Political, 'Non-visual', Experiential.
+Sculpture, Installation, Video, Sound, Live/Recorded, Performance, Sex, Gender, Intimacy and Power relations, Body, Language, Political, 'Non-visual', Experiential

 Our CV evidences a sustained track record of internationally significant practice-based research activity in the field of contemporary art, with a particular focus on the interface between sculpture and performance: using video, sound, installation, performance and language as well as object making.